tool3/restory/README.md

 things to know:
 - every `restory` command recreates the commit|s shas.
 - you need to have a clean working directory.
-- rewriting history takes a while!
+- unless using `git filter-repo` (`-g`) - rewriting history takes a while!
 I added a spinner and what commit it's currently processing but still it takes time, let it run, and validate the results with `restory ls` when it's done.
 - you will have to force push.
 - when run without `--sha || -s` flag - the command will rewrite **ALL** commits with given input.